 Aileen is a dermatologist based at Zuckerberg San Francisco General Hospital & Trauma Center and the University of California San Francisco.
 Her academic interests are centered on increasing dermatology capacity in local and global resource-limited settings through relevant training/education, patient care, and clinical research.
 Aileen's research is in management of chronic wounds, Kaposi sarcoma, lymphedema and characterization of skin diseases, including NTDs, in East Africa.
 She is also interested in community-based care delivery models and improving the interface between primary care and specialty care.

-Olivier Chosidow, MD, PhD is Chairman of the Department of Dermatology at Hospital Henri Mondor, Créteil, France and co-director of the French satellite of the Cochrane Skin Group.
-He earned his medical degree in 1987 from Paris 7 University and became board-certified in Dermato-Venereology in 1988.
-Prof Chosidow early dedicated his career to clinical research, obtaining his master degree from the Department of Clinical Pharmacology in 1988.
-While serving as an Assistant Professor first in the Department of Dermatology in University Paris 12 and then in the Department of Internal Medicine in University Paris 6, he granted his PhD degree in 1995 and was trained in Clinical Epidemiology in 1997.
+Olivier Chosidow, MD, PhD works at the Department of Dermatology, University-based Hospital Henri-Mondor, Créteil, France.
+He earned his medical degree in 1987 and became board-certified in Dermatology-Venereology in 1988.
+He early dedicated his career to clinical research, obtaining his master degree from the Department of Clinical Pharmacology in 1988 and was trained in Clinical Epidemiology in 1997.
 He became full Professor in 2000 and assumes his current position since 2009.
-He served both the French Society of Dermatology (Secretary general 2003-2006 and President 2013-to date) and the European Academy of Dermatology (Vice-President of the Paris annual meeting in 2007).
-His academic and clinical interests are infectious and inflammatory skin diseases, Evidence-based dermatology and Therapeutics, including side-effects of drugs.
-He has written around 330 scientific publications.
+He was President of the French Society of Dermatology (FSD) in 2013—2015, is currently President of the FSD Foundation, chairs the FSD infectious and STDs group and the FSD center of evidence.
+He has written around 480 publications and has a main interest in skin infectious diseases, including necrotizing fasciitis and scabies.

 Wendemagegn is a Dermatovenerologist and Medical Doctor who received his Master in Public Health in 2013.
 He is an Associate Professor at Bahir Dar University, Ethiopia.
 Wendemagegn has been involved in prevention and management of NTDs and authored about 12 papers.
 He has coordinated the survey and response to a major drought-associated epidemic of scabies in Ethiopia since 2015, and supports the regional health bureau and Federal Ministry of Health, Ethiopia, with technical expertise for scabies and NTD management, and serves on the Ministry of Health research advisory committee.